llenroc/javascript-data-structure-and-algorithms/Readme/Accessibility/accessibility notes 02.md

       - Affordances offer or Affordances a person the opportunity to perform an action.
       - Goal - Offer Affordances so non-sighted users can access our content.

     1.2.
-How dows Chrome communicate with a sceen reader ?
+How does Chrome communicate with a sceen reader ?

       ![alt text](./images/a11y_01.png)<br />
       ![alt text](./images/a11y_02.png)<br />